Daspy11/the-stu-art-v2/content/Things/Toothbrush innovation.md

 To cut a long story short, the reason we didn't go ahead is a combination of [[Gum Disease|the tech]] not quite being ready yet, learning a large number of customer interviews that individuals motivated to change their brushing habits are mostly poor adherents, and Feno being just too far ahead on R&D to compete for the relatively small biohacking market.

 My favorite discovery of the whole experience was without a doubt the bizarre [Blizzbrush](https://youtu.be/cceO0rx2dqo?t=122) whose eclectic founder [angrily responds](https://www.trustpilot.com/reviews/6494c99663ca0cbc3923de03) to negative comments on Trustpilot and [Reddit](https://www.reddit.com/r/Dentistry/comments/aco59q/product_review_research_blizzident/egitqs0/?context=2).
-Despite looking totally, it seems to actually work quite well from a mechanical perspective.
+Despite looking totally bizarre, it seems to actually work quite well from a mechanical perspective.
 I'll leave the question of trapped bacteria and hygeine up to you.

 ## List of toothbrush startups